hmd7284/Airline_Project/README.md

 4. Import the project in any IDE that support the aforementioned programming languages.
 5. Deploy & Run the application with `npm run dev`

+## Project Structure

+    ├── pages               #EJS files # tables and queries used for this project ├── public
+    ├── query               # tables and queries used for this project ├── routes              #JS files
+    ├── .gitignore
+    ├── README.md
+    ├── database.js
+    ├── index.js
+    ├── package-lock.json
+    └── package.json

 ## Collaborators